Wondering how to right click on a Chromebook? Well, we’re gonna show you!

-Chromebooks don’t have separate left and right buttons on the trackpad, a design quirk that leaves some people wondering how to right click on a Chromebook.
+Chromebooks don’t have separate left and right buttons on the trackpad.
+This a design quirk that leaves some people confused.

 Chromebook Touchpad Basics